lijozech-12/k8s_study/Notes from course/README.md

 #to view the token run and use that token for authentications
 kubectl describe secret <name of secrete> # ex dashboard-sa-token-kbbdm

+kubectl create token dashboard-sa #to create toekn for dashboard-sa serviceaccount

 ```